Colorful Minors: The Erd o s-P o sa property for -colorful graphs

 The two directions of \cref{thm_ErdosPosa} now follow from \cref{thm_generalErdosPosa} and \cref{thm_EPiffCrucial}.

-As a special case we investigate the Erd\H{o}s-P{\'o}sa property for $q$-colorful graphs that are rainbow, i.e.\@ the palette of every vertex is $[q].$ As a consequence of \cref{thm_ErdosPosa} we obtain the following.
+\paragraph{The rainbow case.} As a special case we investigate the Erd\H{o}s-P{\'o}sa property for $q$-colorful graphs that are rainbow, i.e.\@ the palette of every vertex is $[q].$ As a consequence of \cref{thm_ErdosPosa} we obtain the following.

 \begin{theorem} Let $q$ be a non-negative integer and $(H,\psi)$ be a $q$-colorful rainbow graph.
 Then $(H,\psi)$ has the Erd\H{o}s-P{\'o}sa property if and only if $q\leq 2$ and $H$ excludes $K_{3,3-q}$ and $K_{5-q}$ as minors.
 In other words: \begin{itemize} \item if $q=0,$ then $H$ is planar, \item if $q=1,$ then $H$ is outerplanar, and \item if $q=2,$ then $H$ is a union of paths. \end{itemize} \end{theorem} \begin{proof} Case $q=0$ is obvious as this is precisely \cref{prop_ErdosPosa}.